edwinbrett/edwinbrett/README.md

 - 👋 Hi, I’m @edwinbrett
 - 👀 I’m interested in Powershell scripting
 - 🌱 I’m currently learning VMCE material (Veeam)
-- 📫 How to reach me @Edwinbrett on twiter
+- 📫 How to reach me @Edwin@defcon.social on Mastodon

 <!---
 edwinbrett/edwinbrett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.